craigthomas/CoCo3Java/README.md

 Once entered, the contents of the drive will be saved to the virtual disk file, and can be loaded from the host computer in a future session.

+## Joysticks

+Joystick control is still experimental and only currently available under Linux.
+When running the emulator, to set the joystick to be used, click on *Joystick* and then *Left Joystick* or *Right Joystick* to select which device should be used as the left or right joystick.
+If no USB joystick devices are found, then *No joystick* will be the only option available.

+To troubleshoot joystick configuration, when the emulator starts, a list of detected joysticks will be printed to the console.
+The `Joystick #0` device will always be `No Joystick`.
+Other enumerated joysticks will be printed after this one.
+The name of the detected joystick can be used in the configuration file below to automatically associate the left or right joystick device during emulator startup.

 ## Configuration File